Mascot Logo SVG

 Design the mascot at three levels of detail: a full illustration with accessories and context, a simplified bust or head for medium applications, and a minimal icon version for favicons and small UI elements.

-Design Tips for Mascot Logo
+Design tips for Mascot Logo

 1